vivek11918/Notes-page/README.md

-The **Notes Page** is a simple module within the HRMS system that allows users (typically Admins or HR staff) to add and manage personal or project-related notes.
+#  Notes App

+A simple and responsive **Notes App** built with React.
+This application allows users to create, view, and delete personal notes with a clean user interface.

-### Features
+## Features

-- Create a new note with a title and description
+-  Add new notes with title and content
-- Display a list of all notes
-- Delete a note from the list
+-  Delete notes instantly
-- (Optional) Edit note functionality can be added

-### Technologies Used
-- React functional components
-- `useState` for managing note data
-- Basic form handling
-- Local state (can be connected to API later)

-### File Location